emilpriver/go-hugo-portfolio/content/blog/the-commando-movement.md

 ---
-title: "The Swedish Health System's 'Phone Call Fiasco': The Commando Movement"
+title: "The internet cable that birthed the commando movement"
 date: 2023-09-20T20:39:17+02:00
 draft: false
 toc: true